 I want to deploy my NixOS configurations remotely.

 I’m currently using a nix flake with a nixosConfigurations output attribute to build configurations for different machines.
 However, this requires cloning this repo to every machine and building the configuration locally.
-This makes has security issues (private keys stored on public facing machines), performance implications (requires setting up remote builders to get performant builds on resources constrained devices), as well as organizational annoyances (like having to clone this repo on every machine).
+This has security issues (private keys stored on public facing machines), performance implications (requires setting up remote builders to get performant builds on resources constrained devices), as well as organizational annoyances (like having to clone this repo on every machine).

 There seem to be a few projects to NixOS configurations including: